 Article 107(1) of the Treaty on the Functioning of the European Union.

 The proposed 5.3% tax on online poker and slots stakes would equate to a tax rate of ~125% on an online casino operator’s profit or gross gaming revenue (GGR) and would be 4-5 times higher than the 25-30% GGR-based tax the state of Bavaria applies to poker and slots offered in its land-based casinos and 15 times higher than the effective 8% GGR-based VAT tax applied to slots offered in its land-based Bavarian amusement arcades.
 This would result in a substantial tax advantage for land-based operators in Germany.
 For the state of Bavaria alone the advantage would be as high as €290 million each year.
-Future differences in taxation for land-based and online operators of casino games in Germany, Goldmedia (2021).
+FUTURE DIFFERENCES IN THE BURDEN THROUGH TAXES AND CHARGES ON LAND-BASED AND ONLINE CASINO GAMES AND SLOTS USING THE EXAMPLE OF THE FEDERAL STATE OF BAVARIA, Goldmedia (2021).

 Germany’s proposed tax rate for online poker and slots is 600% higher than the average taxation rate for online casinos in the EU.